standard-for-public-code/standard-for-public-code/criteria/require-review.md

 * Reduces security as well as operational risks
 * Creates a culture of making every contribution great
 * Catches the most obvious mistakes that could happen
-* Gives contributors the security that their contributions are only accepted if they really add value and provide a guaranteed point for feedback or collaborative improvement
+* Gives contributors the security that their contributions are only accepted if they really add value
+* Assures contributors of a guaranteed time for feedback or collaborative improvement

 ## What this does not do